apollack11/apollack11.github.io/_posts/2017-03-18-object-recognition.md

 Created a histogram of all the features

 **STEP 4:** Train Classifier
 Implemented a Support Vector Machine (SVM) through Scikit Learn which was trained on the extracted features.

+#### Baxter Implementation
+After completing a working version of a three object classifier, I began work on enabling Baxter to recognize and pick up objects from the table in front of him.
+To interface with Baxter, I used the Robot Operating System (ROS) in multiple python scripts.
+One script activated the camera in Baxter's hand performed object recognition on each of the three sections of the image and published the location and name of each object as a message.
+Then a second script sends a desired object message which is read by a third script which moves Baxter's arm to the location of the object and picks it up.
+For more specifics of this system, please look at the [README](https://github.com/apollack11/object-recognition) for the repo.

 #### Results
 The results of training on the Final Dataset are shown in the video above.